The lure of the macabre

-Why are we find horrible accidents and chilling murder stories to fascinating?
+Why do we find horrible accidents and chilling murder stories so fascinating?
 Shouldn’t we shy away from these things?
 After all, we don’t really want them to happen to us or our loved ones.

 My previous blog post on Spontaneous human combustion highlights this phenomenon, as it got quite a lot of attention and comments.
 We are, it seems, morbidly macabre.

 But you know me; I can’t leave things at being just an interesting phenomenon.
 I want to know WHY it’s a phenomenon.
 So I’m donning my thinking-cap and set out to solve the mystery of the lure of the macabre.

 If I think about it, it won’t happen

 Perhaps our fascination in the macabre is simply down to us preparing for horrible things?
 A way of rehearsing how to handle future accidents?
 After all, it would be a value in being prepared for the worst.
 And, as a bonus point, anything we think about will never happen.
 So perhaps we’re even shielding us from it happening at all?

 No, that doesn’t quite fit.
 We’re not exactly known for our long-term planning abilities.
 We’re more a ‘Give me what I want and give it to me now’ kind of people.
 And even if it does indeed feel like things we think about never happen, it’s just a form of superstition.

 Another idea is that we’re just naturally curious, and we feel drawn to unusual events in order to understand them and prepare ourselves better.
 And that could be true, I guess.
 We sure are curious.

 But it doesn’t explain the thrill and excitement we feel.
 Also, we don’t seem to be all that curious about things, generally speaking.
 More curious about people we know, perhaps.
 Or people we think we know (a.k.a. celebrities).